 I am giving you a chance to snatch up my May and June sessions at a discounted rate!

 If your new business needs a logo or your existing company is ready for a re-brand this is your chance to jump in and book your session!
 April is already booked so you have the chance to book May or June with the discount!

+1. Go here to learn more about the packages.
+If you are not familiar with my work, feel free to check out my portfolio!
+2. Send me an email with the month and package that you want.
+3. Fill out this branding questionnaire.
 4. If I feel we are a good fit, I’ll send a contract and the first invoice (50% non-refundable deposit) to hold your spot on the calendar!